-When addressing the issue of best places to start over, we consider relocation in light of personal taste, desired lifestyle, not to mention finances — affordability and earning options.
-In middle age, the factors involved in where and how to make a fresh start are particularly challenging.
+When addressing the issue of starting over when we’re over 50, we often consider relocation.
+We do so in light of personal taste, desired lifestyle, and finances — both affordability and earning options.
+But in middle age, the factors involved in where and how to make a fresh start, especially after divorce or widowhood, are particularly challenging.

 It’s no wonder that any of us in this position might say “Where do I begin?”